Notes on the Flat Rate Scheme for VAT

 First-Year Discount

-HM Revenue and Customs may allow you to apply a 1% discount to the Flat Rate for the first year your business is under the scheme.
+HM Revenue and Customs may allow you to apply a 1% discount to the Flat Rate for the first year your business is VAT-registered.
 This discount should be included in the Flat Rate field above.
-After a year, change the Flat Rate field to exclude the discount — existing transansactions will use the old rate while new transactions will use the new rate.
+When the discount period ends, change the Flat Rate field to exclude the discount — existing transansactions will use the old rate while new transactions will use the new rate.

 VAT on Purchases